Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Preliminaries

 \subsection{Differential Privacy for Deep Learning}

 There are different types of DP for deep learning models based on various privacy-preserving goals.
 In this paper, we adopt DP to the training process of the models.
 Consequently, the training procedure as well as the trainable parameters, will not leak the information of the training datasets.
 In particular, we require the algorithm that optimizes the deep learning model to satisfy $(\epsilon, \delta)$-DP w.r.t. the training data.
 To this end, the Gaussian noise is added to the clipped gradients in each iteration.
 The overall privacy-preserving level is determined by the privacy accountant mechanism introduced in \cite{renyi}.
+Specifically, we follow the definitions of R$\acute{e}$nyi Differential Privacy (RDP) \cite{renyi} used in the previous work \cite{dpsgd, spectral}, such that